 The area of greater nitroaromatic compound groundwater impact at the site is in the former Frog Pond area and is limited to the weathered unit of the Burlington-Keokuk Limestone.
-Groundwater in this area has historically shown impact above the cleanup standards for 1,3 DNT; 2,4,6-TNT; 2,4-DNT; 2,6-DNT; and nitrobenzene (NB).
-Concentrations of nitroaromatic compounds increased in this area starting in 1997.
+Groundwater in this area has historically shown impact above the cleanup standards for 1,3-DNT; 2,4,6-TNT; 2,4-DNT; 2,6-DNT; and nitrobenzene (NB).
 Recent data have indicated that several Objective 2 wells have concentrations less than cleanup standards for some compounds.

 The distribution of nitroaromatic compounds suggests that the primary source area is production line #1, most notably the wash house (T-13) and the wastewater settling tank (T-16).
 Some contribution to the nitroaromatic contamination originates from Army Lagoon #1.
 The preferential flow path in the vicinity of Frog Pond has been identified from the bedrock topography, and the contaminant distribution is controlled somewhat by the topography.
 Nitroaromatic compound impact in the former Frog Pond area is isolated to the weathered unit of the Burlington-Keokuk Limestone.

-In recent years, nitroaromatic compound concentrations, primarily the DNTs, have varied in the former Frog Pond area.
+In recent years, nitroaromatic compound concentrations, primarily the DNT isomers, have varied in the former Frog Pond area.
 Starting in 1997, increases in concentrations were reported, and concentrations increased dramatically during and after the completion of soil excavation in this area and remedial activities performed by the U.S. Army Corps of Engineers in nearby Army Lagoon 1.
-Also during this timeframe, groundwater elevations steadily decreased, likely in response to the removal of Frog Pond and redirection of surface water runoff, both of which reduced the amount of infiltration into the groundwater system.
+Also during this time frame, groundwater elevations steadily decreased, likely in response to the removal of the Frog Pond and redirection of surface water runoff, both of which reduced the amount of infiltration into the groundwater system.
 Nitroaromatic compound concentrations in several wells in this area dramatically decreased in 2004.
 The suspected cause was the infiltration of surface water runoff into the groundwater system through a subsidence feature that formed near MW-2012.
-The continued influence of surface water infiltration is indicated by the fluctuation of groundwater elevations in several Objective 2 wells near the preferential flow pathway in the area (Figure 12).
-Large fluctuations in groundwater elevations occurred historically when Frog Pond and surface water drainage features were present.
-In recent years, groundwater elevations have generally increased in wells along the preferential pathway, most notably MW-2012 and MW-2052.
-This increase is likely attributed to surface water contribution in a natural drainage channel that is beginning to establish in this area.
+Continued influence of surface water infiltration has been observed in the fluctuation of groundwater elevations in this area.
+In recent years, groundwater elevations have generally increased in wells along the preferential pathway, and the increase is likely attributable to surface water contribution in a natural drainage channel that is beginning to establish in this area.